Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 - Inside height (for example, 120 mm)

 A pipe clamp is a bolted pipe attachment that clamps around the pipe to connect the line to the remainder of a pipe hanger assembly.
-In woodwork, a pipe clamp uses clamp heads produced commercially by numerous manufacturers.
+A pipe clamp uses clamp heads produced commercially by numerous manufacturers in woodwork.

 They are available in various diameter sizes, commonly ½” or ¾,” suited to the same diameter piping.
 We provide a threaded pipe.
 One head is fixed on the pipeline by spinning it onto standard pipe threads.